srsran/srsRAN_Project_docs/docs/source/tutorials/source/flexric/source/index.rst

 Where ``<IFNAME>`` is the name of the interface connected to the internet.

-A default root to the UE can then be configured:
+A default route for the UE can be configured as follows:

 .. code-block:: bash